 2: CITIZEN KANE (1942): Bernstein and the Girl in the White Dress

 Orson Welles orates with showy, chest-beating aplomb but it’s Everett Sloane’s quiet lament about a girl he saw just once, some forty years ago, that proves to be CITIZEN KANE’s most memorable discourse.
-Despite the brevity of his encounter, Sloane’s Mr Bernstein claims that ‘a month hasn’t gone by since, that he hasn’t thought of that girl’: a simple, deceptively complex statement that speaks volumes for the devastating, and often unknown effect that one individual can have on the life of another.
+Despite the brevity of his encounter, Sloane’s Mr Bernstein claims ‘a month hasn’t gone by since, that he hasn’t thought of that girl’: a simple, deceptively complex statement that speaks volumes for the devastating, and often unknown effect that one individual can have on the life of another.
 For a film that’s sometimes accused of being cold, it’s a moment that aches with the pain of life’s missed opportunities.

 1: BLADE RUNNER (1982): Tears in the Rain

 Cinema’s most famous swan song sees Rutger Hauer’s Roy confront his imminent death and reflect upon his own mortality.
-The speech itself constitutes a total of five lines of dialogue but in that time, the doomed replicant defines what it means to be human and articulates the great tragedy of existence: that all that we do, all that we achieve, see, learn and experience, is destined to be ‘lost in time like tears in rain.’
+The speech itself constitutes a total of five lines but in that time, the doomed replicant defines what it means to be human and articulates the great tragedy of existence: that all that we do, all that we achieve, see, learn and experience, is destined to be ‘lost in time like tears in rain.’
 This is cinema at its most poignant and affecting.